rxwei/swift-evolution/proposals/0000-differentiable-programming.md

-When one declares a derivative function for an existing function, the derivative function defined will be rarely ever used because it is already associated with the original function and can be obtained by using a differential operator such as `valueWithPullback(at:in:)`.
+When one declares a derivative function for an existing function, the derivative function defined will be rarely ever used because it is already associated with the original function and can be obtained by using a higher-order function such as `valueWithPullback(at:of:)`.
 Therefore, a possible future direction is to allow functions to be declared with an anonymous identifier, such as `_`.
 However, this is out of the scope of this proposal.